LazerJesus/EVA/README.md

 Local Inference: Handles inference tasks for local setups.
 EVA: Core language model for code completion and Emacs functionalities.
 Training Environment: Separate setup for model training.
-Data: Initial CSV file for training, planned to evolve into a dedicated system.
+Data: Currently a CSV file, planned to evolve into a dedicated system.

+## Roadmap
+We have a few questions to answer before we can start building. on a high level those are
+1. What do we launch first to provide immediate value?
+2. How do we get large amounts of high quality data?
+3. What do we build next?

+I have some ideas and I would love to hear yours.
+Please join the [Discord](https://discord.gg/9Uxn45ADJs) to discuss and contribute.
+My ideas are summarized below:

+## Challanges
+I see a few ways this project could go sideways and stale.
+Those are data, ambition and timing.
+**Data** LLMs require large amounts of specific, high quality data and no such dataset exists for Emacs.
+**Ambition** Getting lost in an overly large vision and not providing value immediately.
+**Timing** LLMs still require a lot of memory and compute, maybe prohibitively.

+## Strategy
+To solve these challanges I think we should focus on providing a small amount of value immediately and design the system in a way that allows us to add incremental value as the technology matures.

+I think we should build, deploy and monetize a simple autocomplete system now.
+Probably based on codellama.
+I beliebe this is the right strategy for the following reasons:
+(1) Since inference is costly and hosting it provides real value, we can monetize this to fund other aspects of the project.
+Like data generation!
+(2) We start to build a community around the project and are able to get users.
+(3) We learn to run and deploy such a system in production, as an OSS community.

+Once this is in place, we build out tools and methods for data aquisition and design custom models for EVA.
+I have some ideas here too but lets not get ahead of ourselves.

+## Miletstones
+From my current vanatage point, I see the project taking these three steps:

+### Alpha - Proof of Concept
+We are here.
+The idea is articulated and a demonstration of the system is available.
+Now we need to build a community around the project and decide what to do next.
+If the community agrees, we will build a hosted autocomplete service based on codellama and a system for data aquisition and curation.

+### Beta - Working Autocomplete Service
+The beta phase is reached when we have a working autocomplete service.
+Now we can start to grow and monetize the service to support larger ambitions.
+Having users and cashflow allows us to take the first stab at the __real__ vision.

+### Version 1.0 - A Fully Working System
+Upon reaching version 1.0, we start itterating.
+What this will look like is up to the community to ideate and commit to.

 ## Data
-AI is very hungry for data. codellama was trained on 500.000.000.000 tokens.
+AI is very hungry for data.
+Codellama was trained on 500.000.000.000 tokens.
 That's a lot of data.
-The 18k lines trainingset I used for the proof-of-concept is 740.722 tokens.
+The 18.000 lines trainingset I used for the proof-of-concept is 740.722 tokens.
 499.999.259.278 to go.
 We need to find a way to get data for EVA.

-Lets start with the types of data.
-For training EVA, we essentially need two types of datasets:
+Lets start by looking at the types of data needed.
+For training EVA, we essentially need two types of datasets.

 ### Foundational Data
 This is a massive amount of data that might be generated by recording regular Emacs usage sessions, which would provide a broad base of interactions to train the foundational model.
 With this, EVA can learn how Emacs users behaves in a wide range of scenarios.
+She learns how Emcas works.

-### High-Quality Instructions
+### Instruction Data
-This smaller, curated data set will contain specific instructions and their corresponding Elisp outputs.
+This smaller, curated dataset will contain specific instructions and their corresponding Elisp outputs.
 It's has to be a carefully crafted set of interactions that helps fine-tune EVA's abilities and responses.
-This gives EVA the specific knowledge to perform certain tasks.
+This gives EVA the knowledge to perform specific tasks.

-Creating these specialized datasets allows EVA to adapt to Emacs users' unique needs and provide quick and refined responses.
-Most of the work in the initial stages will go into generating and curating these training datasets.

-This method of progressively refining a foundational model with targeted data (transfer learning) will enable EVA to respond efficiently to both common and unique Emacs operations and requests.

 ### Currently
 Here's a sample from the current dataset that I used to finetune codellama: